SerazonCM/Programming-Final-Project/README.md

 - Lists: storing rankings and risk alerts
 - Files: reading data and writing reports
 - Functions: 12 functions, each with docstrings
-- Loops: for loops and while loop for menu
+- Loops: for loops and a while loop for the menu
 - Conditionals: if/elif/else for grading logic
 - Try/Except: file error handling and input validation
 - Strings: .strip(), .split(), concatenation, slicing